 Discounts

 The museum offers complimentary admission for people with disabilities and their caregivers.
+Complimentary admission is available for individuals or groups of 9 or less.

 Plan Your Visit